Peter Savaryn

-Peter Savaryn (September 17, 1926 – April 6, 2017) was a Ukrainian-born Canadian lawyer.
-During World War II, he belonged to the SS Division Galicia.
-Savaryn was among the approximately 2,000 Waffen-SS Galicia fighters allowed to immigrate to Canada.
+Peter Savaryn (September 17, 1926 – April 6, 2017) was a Polish born Ukrainian-Canadian lawyer, Twelfth Chancellor of the University of Alberta, President of the Ukrainian World Congress, and President of the Progressive Conservative Party of Canada.
+Savaryn died on April 6, 2017, at the age of 90.

+Early life

+Peter Savaryn was born on September 17, 1926 in the village of Zubrets, Buchach County, Ternopil Voivodeship, Polish Republic (now Chortkiv district, Ternopil region, Ukraine).

+In 1944, at the age of 17, Savaryn joined the 14th Waffen Grenadier Division of the SS (1st Galician).
+During his war service he was tasked with covering the retreat of German soldiers during the westward advances of the Soviet Union into Occupied Ukrainian Territory.

+Savaryn was among the approximately 2,000 former Galicia members allowed to immigrate to Canada.

+Life in Canada

 Savaryn arrived in Canada in 1949, and attended the University of Alberta (B.A.
 1955, LLB 1956).
 Savaryn was a partner in the law firm Savaryn & Savaryn.
 He was married to Olga (Olya) Prystajecky (1951) with whom he had three children.
 He served as Chancellor of the University of Alberta from 1982 to 1986 and was involved with the university Board of Governors and Senate.

 Savaryn was the president of the Ukrainian World Congress, at the time called the World Congress of Free Ukrainians, from 1983 to 1988.
 He was also president of the Progressive Conservative Association of Alberta and vice-president of the Progressive Conservative Party of Canada.

 Savaryn was awarded an honorary degree in 1987 from the University of Alberta, and was also awarded Order of Canada the same year.
 He died on April 6, 2017.
-In 2023, after international scrutiny and outrage when the Canadian government honoured fellow SS Galician veteran Yaroslav Hunka, the Governor General of Canada Mary Simon expressed "deep regret" for Savaryn's award of the Order of Canada in a response to an enquiry from The Forward magazine.